cmer/socialization/README.md

 # Socialization

-Socialization is a Ruby Gem that allows any model to `Follow`, `Like` and/or `Mention` any other model.
-This is accomplished through double polymorphic relationships, but you don't need to know that since all the complexity is hidden from you.
+Socialization is a Ruby Gem that allows any ActiveRecord model to `Follow`, `Like` and/or `Mention` any other model.
+ActiveRecord or Redis can be used as a data store.

 The Follow feature is similar to Twitter's follow.
 For example, John follows Jane.
 Unlike Facebook's "friendship", Follow is a one-way concept.
 The fact that John follows Jane doesn't mean that Jane follows John.